How does AWS contribute to DevOps?

 What is DevOps in AWS?

-AWS provides services that make it easier for companies to build and deliver products.
-These services include simplified infrastructure provisioning, deploying application code, automating software release processes, and monitoring your application and infrastructure performance.
+AWS offers a set of services that make it simpler for companies to build and ship products.
+You get streamlined infrastructure provisioning, automated deployment pipelines, and built-in monitoring for your apps and infrastructure.

 Why use AWS for DevOps?